 HOW TO ENROLL

-In order to enroll in a Work Experience course we need to know how many hours you will be working in the semester and employer information.
+In order to enroll in a Work Experience course we need to know how many hours you will be working in the semester and your employer information by filling out an Employment Information Form (EIF).
 See below to learn more about how to enroll for each course types.

 PLEASE NOTE: Students cannot exceed 16.00 units of combined General, Occupational, and/or Internship Work Experience courses while attending SRJC.